 Custom fields help provide more information about a post/page.
 WordPress plugins and layouts commonly utilize this to store critical data, but you may use it to keep your information and use it on your webpage.

-It helps assign more data to your WordPress article by adding a custom field.
+Adding a custom field helps assign more data to your WordPress article.
 This allows you to add information to individual posts exclusively.
 You could use a custom domain to indicate to WordPress which posts are promoted, then add code to your theme file that only displays a disclosure statement on those posts.

 Custom fields are a form of metadata that lets you add personal information to your postings.
 The data includes details on the position.